nosferatum2/sfcc/build_tools/README.md

 ### Upload all cartridges

-Upload all cartridges specified in the root package.json's "sites" array.
+Upload all cartridges specified in the `sites` array in the root `package.json`

 ```sh
 npm run deployCartridges
 ```

-This script also supports passing dw.json properties as command line arguments (these arguments will only be used if there is not a dw.json in the build_tools directory)
+This script also supports passing `dw.json` properties as command line arguments (these arguments will only be used if
+there is not a `dw.json` in the `build_tools` directory)

 ```sh
 npm run deployCartridges -- --username=${username} --password=${password} --hostname=${hostname} --activationHostname=${activationHostname} --code-version=${versionname}